-The offering has been registered in and will be conducted in the state of New York.
+The offering will be registered in and conducted in the state of Colorado and New York.

 Selling Security Holder Offering.
 The selling security holder offering will commence after the acquisition is consummated and terminate nine months after the commencement date.